LDAR-Sim/LDAR_Sim/README.md

 ## Special Thanks and Acknowledgements

+The LDAR-Sim development team would like to give a special thanks and acknowledgement to Colorado Department of Public Health and Environment(CDPHE) for supporting and funding the development and release of Version 4.0.0 of LDAR-Sim.

 The LDAR-Sim development team would like to give a special thanks and acknowledgement to the University of Calgary's Intelligent Methane Monitoring and Management System (IM3S) Group for their significant contributions to the development and growth of LDAR-Sim from 2018 to 2021.

 ## [Fox et al. 2020 Release](https://github.com/tarcadius/LDAR_Sim/tree/Fox_etal_2020)